150 DuBois St. Suite #3

 • Price

-• The PMC BiSerial is easily programmed to implement new functions.
-Many previously implemented custom designs are available too.
+• PMC BiSerial is easily programmed to implement new functions.
+Many previously implemented "custom designs" are available too.
 Without the costs of schematic level design, layout, debugging etc. a modified PMC-BiSerial-III will represent a large cost savings in your budget.
+With our large and growing VHDL library your function(s) may be close to complete when we start since we can modify existing implementations or repackage them as required.

 • Ease of Use